andrevidela/Research-report/Thesis/index.md

 ----

 The second version allocates a new value for each call of the `update` function.
-We expect this version to perform worse than the previous one, both in memory and runtime, because those objects are allocated on the heap (unlike ints), and allocating and reclaiming storage takes more time than mutating values.
+We expect this version to perform worse than the previous one, both in memory and runtime because those objects are allocated on the heap (unlike ints), and allocating and reclaiming storage takes more time than mutating values.

 ```haskell
 data FibState : Type where